ChilliCream/hotchocolate-docs/docs/dataloaders.md

 ## Migration form 0.6.x to 0.7.0

-We have removed the need to register _DataLoaders_ before using them.
+We have removed the need to register _DataLoader_ before using them.
 We also seperated execution options and services from the type system.
 So, with the new release you have to remove the `RegisterDataLoader` calls from your schema.
 Moreover, the _DataLoader_ `Fetch` method is now called `FetchAsync` and has now a `CancellationToken` as parameter.
 The main reason to change this method was the missing `CancellationToken` so that batch operations can be aborted.

 Here are the steps that you have to do in order to migrate:

 - Remove all RegisterDataLoader calls from the schema configuration.
 - Add `services.AddDataLoaderRegistry();` to you dependency injection configuration.
-- Update your fetch methods in your _DataLoaders_.
+- Update your fetch methods in your _DataLoader_.

 ## Custom Data Loaders and Batch Operations

 With the new API we are introducing the `IBatchOperation` interface.
 The query engine will fetch all batch operations and trigger those once all data resolvers in one batch are running.
-We have implemented this interface for our _DataLoaders_ aswell.
+We have implemented this interface for our _DataLoader_ aswell.
 So, if you want to implement some database batching or integrate a custom _DataLoader_ than this interface is your friend.
 There is also a look ahead available which will provide you with the fields that have to be fetched.

 If you are planung to implement something in this area get in contact with us and we provide you with more information.